 1) Research Your Competition

-No, focus only on the biggest and most successful players in your field.
+Focus on the biggest and most successful players in your field instead.

 Spend time on their websites and take notes: